Are VR headsets safe for the eye?

-Technology is a crucial component of our daily lives at work and pleasure.
-It might not be easy to comprehend how each technology impacts our health because so many are evolving quickly.
+Technology is crucial to our daily lives at work and for pleasure.
+Are VR headsets safe for the eyes?
+Because so many technologies are evolving quickly, it might not be easy to comprehend how each impacts our health.
 Video games and prolonged exposure to screens have long been controversial topics regarding eye health, especially in light of the impacts of computer screen strain.

 Today, when we refer to “virtual reality,” we mean a dynamic, three-dimensional environment made possible by the advent of computers.
 Users may engage with this environment while inside and explore it, giving the impression that they are mentally and physically there.